5th Dáil: Composition of the 5th Dáil

+In line with its policy of abstentionism, the Sinn Féin TDs did not take their seats.
+Fianna Fáil also had a policy of abstentionism and their TDs did not take their seats, but they abandoned their policy in August 1927, causing the government to lose their functional majority.

+The 3rd executive was formed by Cumann na nGaedheal with support from the Farmers' Party.
+Labour was the official opposition until Fianna Fail took their seats.

 Graphical representation

 This is a graphical comparison of party strengths in the 5th Dáil from June 1927.
 This was not the official seating plan.

 Ceann Comhairle

 On 23 June 1927, Michael Hayes (CnaG), who had been Ceann Comhairle since 1922, was proposed by W. T. Cosgrave and seconded by Thomas Johnson for the position, and was approved without a vote.
 On 1 July 1927, James Dolan (CnaG) was proposed by Eamonn Duggan as Leas-Cheann Comhairle.
 He was approved by a vote of 54 to 20.

 TDs by constituency

 The list of the 153 TDs elected, is given in alphabetical order by Dáil constituency.

 Changes

-After the dissolution of the Dáil, Independent TDs Bryan Cooper (Dublin County), John Daly (Cork East), Myles Keogh (Dublin City South) and Vincent Rice (Dublin City South) joined Cumann na nGaedheal, standing for the party in the September general election.
+After the dissolution of the Dáil, Independent TDs Bryan Cooper (Dublin County), John Daly (Cork East), Myles Keogh (Dublin South) and Vincent Rice (Dublin City South) joined Cumann na nGaedheal, standing for the party in the September general election.